Hyper-TH/Hyper-Bot/README.md

 Make a copy of `.env.example` and rename the copied file to `.env`.
 Environment variables go in here.

-Edit `.env` with your bot's actual Bot Token and Client ID.
+Edit `.env` with your bot's actual Bot token, Disboard ID, and your MongoDB URL

 ##### It is important to note that all tokens and urls from the environment file `.env` and from the source files itself prior to v0.1.0 are now invalid.